 For the course’s map, please refer HERE.

-If it is confusing, please refer to the third map with the trail highlighted in yellow on their Japanese website HERE.
+If it is confusing, please refer to the third map on their Japanese website, which highlights the trail in yellow HERE.

 Instead of starting from Hakkoda Ropeway, you can hike from Sukayu Onsen (酸ケ湯温泉).
 The loop course will take around 4.5 to 5 hours.
 The hiking trail passes through Sennintai Cabin, Mt.
 Odake, and then proceeds to the Kenashitai area before returning to Sukayu Onsen.

-Important: If you are starting from Sukayu Onsen, note that the trail, which consists of stairs near the ryokan, is often muddy due to poorly drained roads in the forest.
+Important: If you are starting from Sukayu Onsen, note that the trail, which includes stairs near the ryokan, is often muddy due to poorly drained forest roads.

 Tashirotai Marsh (田代平湿原)